DS4PS/ms-prog-eval-data-analytics/courses.md

 * TWC 546 Technical and Scientific Reports (3)
 * TWC 551 Copyright & Intellectual Property in the Electronic Age (3)
 * TWC 552 Information in the Digital Age (3)
+* *up-to-date list of approved courses and current schedules can be obtained from program admin*

 # CAPSTONE